COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Plaza de Toros

-This bullring is no longer operational, but exists as a reminder of its Spanish influenced past.
-This cannot be reached by foot from town, so you if you’re interested in seeing it, you should definitely rent a golf cart or bicycle.
-Near the Plaza de Toros you can also find an old wharf, and several beaches along the way.
+This bullring is no longer operational but exists as a reminder of its Spanish-influenced past.
+This cannot be reached by foot from town, so if you’re interested in seeing it, you should rent a golf cart or bicycle.
+Near the Plaza de Toros, you can also find an old wharf, and several beaches along the way.

 El Torreón